-Taxpayers League of Minnesota Announces Release of 2016 Scorecard, Awards
+Taxpayers League of Minnesota Announces Release of 2018 Scorecard, Awards

 Taxpayers League of Minnesota Announces

-Release of 2016 Scorecard, Awards
+Release of 2018 Scorecard, Awards

 Contact: Ted Lillie

-ST.PAUL – The Taxpayers League of Minnesota is today releasing its 2016 annual Legislative Scorecard.
+ST.PAUL – The Taxpayers League of Minnesota has released its 2018 annual Legislative Scorecard.

-The scorecard features on its front cover six legislators who were awarded “Best Friend of the Taxpayer” by scoring 100% by voting against increased spending, burdensome regulation and increased taxes during the 2016 legislative session.
-Seven legislators who scored 88 and above are denoted Best Friend of the Taxpayer.
-2 House members scored 80%, and were designated with an “Honorable Mention.”
-(See list below.)
+Rep. Steve Drazkowski returns as “Best Friend of the Taxpayer” scoring 100% by voting against increased spending, burdensome regulation, and increased taxes during the 2018 legislative session.
+Three legislators who scored 90 and above are denoted “Friend of the Taxpayer.”
+2 House members scored 80% and above, and we designated them an “Honorable Mention.”
+(See the list below.)

 100% - Best Friend of the Taxpayer

-Rep. Steve Drazkowski, District 21B – Mazeppa
+Rep. Steve Drazkowski, 21B – Mazeppa

-Rep. Eric Lucero, District 30B – Dayton
+Rep. Eric Lucero, 30B – Dayton

 80% and above – Honorable Mention